 Verse 25: So the other disciples told him, "We have seen the Lord."
 But he said to them, "Unless I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side, I will never believe."

-The other disciples had seen and talked with the Lord, and had even touched the "mark of the nails."
-They had related to Thomas all of the events of their meeting.
+The other disciples had seen and talked with the Lord, and had even touched the "mark of the nails," and they had related to Thomas all of the events of their meeting.

 Thomas did not doubt that the other disciples had seen something, but could not grasp the reality of their experience.